After decades of maddening sugar cravings, I finally had success by eliminating just chocolate first. (1001 words)

 - . . . and bromine or bromides: Bromides build up in the body and also displace iodine.
 I once tried to avoid bromide-free brands, but my efforts tapered off eventually, due to the cost and availability.

 - . . . and lead, which is toxic even in small amounts.
 Theoretically some brands of chocolate have tested with very low levels of lead, but if you’re eating it daily for decades, I don’t find that reassuring.

 - . . . and cadmium, another toxic metal.

 The website As You Sow has tested the levels of toxic metals in 469 chocolate products.

 Weirdly not changing: non-graying hair

 In the past, whenever I quit chocolate and sugar for at least three weeks, my hair would start turning gray.
 When I added it back to my diet, the color change would stop.
 This time, however, I have yet to see an increase in my graying rate.
-I have seen mentions of a link between the two.
+I have seen mentions of a link between graying hair and high copper levels, which chocolate has an abundance of.
 Perhaps it’s just more difficult to get rid of excess copper as we get older.

 Publish and update info

 The content on this page was first posted on May 3, 2023.